erdogant/hnet/docs/source/Installation.rst

     pip install hnet

-A quick example how to learn the structure on a given dataset.
+A quick example how to learn the association on a given dataset.

 .. code:: python